Godsmack: When Legends Rise (2017–2020)

-Lighting Up the Sky (2021–present)
+Lighting Up the Sky (2021–2024)

 News of a follow-up to the album began circulating as early as August 2019 when frontman Sully Erna revealed in an interview with Canada's iHeartRadio that the band has been preparing to begin the songwriting process for the album.

 It was later revealed that Godsmack would be working on two new releases for 2021: an acoustic EP and a full length album.
 That plan has since been scrapped with Sully admitting that the band was being "a little bit more ambitious" at the time.

 With just one album to focus on, Godsmack drummer Shannon Larkin said on "The Metal Teddy Bear Experience" podcast that the band intended for the album to be released in 2022.
 In an April 23, 2022, interview with WJRR, frontman Sully Erna said that the band has finished recording the new album with a new single expected to hit the airwaves in mid-to-late summer and that the album could be the band's last.

 On September 28, 2022, the band released the single titled "Surrender".
 Shortly after the release of the new single, Sully Erna revealed in an interview with 93X Radio's Pablo that the title of the album would be Lighting Up the Sky and that it would indeed be the band's last record.
 A second single for the album "You and I" was released on November 11, 2022.
 The album was released on February 24, 2023.
+The album had two more singles, "Soul on Fire" and "Truth".

+Departures of Tony Rombola and Shannon Larkin (2025–present)

+On April 2, 2025, it was announced that guitarist Tony Rombola and drummer Shannon Larkin had both left Godsmack in 2024, citing exhaustion after years of touring.
+Following their departure, drummer Will Hunt and guitarist Sam Bam Koltun joined as fill-ins for Larkin and Rombola on the band's month-long 2025 European tour, which concluded in early April.
+Following the tour, frontman Sully Erna announced that the band would go on a year-long hiatus, during which he might work on some solo material.